 • Gather and interpret evidence from simulated crime scenes

 • Enjoy superior laboratory facilities

-9 a.m.- Noon: Class lectures and guest speakers provide necessary scientific background in forensic science.
+The first half of the day usually consists of class lectures and guest speakers that provide the necessary scientific background and foundation of forensic science.

-1 p.m.-4:00 p.m.: A variety of hands-on laboratory exercises will enhance the student’s understanding of this science in an up-close and personal way.
+Afternoons, students are typically engaged in a variety of hands-on laboratory exercises that will enhance the student’s understanding of forensic science in an up-close and personal way.

 Students: Please be sure to pack clothes for the Lab portion of the class, ie. no open toed shoes.

 Please visit our program costs page for more detailed information.

 *Program rates are subject to change and will be approved by the board of trustees in March.